611711Dark/LLM_math_problem_generation/README_EN.md

 3. **Chinese Feedback**: The system provides detailed Chinese feedback and explanations, helping users better understand the problems.

+4. **LaTeX Mathematical Formula Support**: The system uses LaTeX format for mathematical formulas in questions and feedback, such as $f(x) = x^2$ and $\frac{1}{2}$, providing clear and beautiful mathematical expression display.

+5. **Intelligent Calculation Tool Usage**: The system intelligently determines when to use calculation tools, avoiding using tools for simple calculations, improving efficiency.

+6. **Simplified JSON Parsing**: Uses direct text extraction instead of JSON parsing, improving system stability and efficiency.

 ## Notes

-- DeepSeek API is used by default, configured in config.py
+- DeepSeek API is used by default, configured in config.py, with the API key read from the DEEPSEEK_API_KEY environment variable
 - Generating questions and feedback may take some time, please be patient
-- Mathematical formulas use LaTeX format, rendered by KaTeX
+- Mathematical formulas use LaTeX format, rendered by KaTeX, supporting various complex mathematical expressions
-- Uses StructuredTool and LangChain agents for mathematical calculations
+- Uses LangChain for mathematical calculations, optimized to only use tools for complex calculations
 - Integrates advanced mathematical calculation tools, supporting complex expression calculations, infinite integrals, matrix operations, etc.
+- The system uses direct text extraction instead of JSON parsing, improving stability
 - If you encounter problems, you can check the console logs for details

 ## Contributing